bhoward/stainless-codespaces/README.md

 ## Running Stainless

-- to run stainless, open a terminal and run `stainless-dotty --help` for Scala 3 or `stainless-scalac --help` for Scala 2
+- to run stainless, open a terminal and run `stainless-dotty --help`.
 - to verify the sample project, navigate to `./src` and run `stainless-dotty Example.scala`